-&lt;sup>5 http://uk-air.defra.gov.uk/assets/documents/annualreport/air pollution uk 2019 issue 1.pdf calculation covering the whole of the UK and outputs concentrations on a 1km square grid.
-These grid squares are assigned to each of the 43 zones and agglomerations for the purposes of assessing compliance status with respect to limit and target values in the regulations.
+6 http://uk-air.defra.gov.uk/networks/network-info?view=metals calculation covering the whole of the UK and outputs concentrations on a 1km square grid.
+These grid squares are assigned to each of the 43 zones and agglomerations for the purposes of assessing compliance status with respect to target values in the regulations.